 Come Say Hello:

-She was a member of the first cohort to receive ordination as a Kohenet, through the Kohenet Hebrew Priestess Institute.
+She was a member of the first cohort to receive ordination as a Kohenet, through the Kohenet Hebrew Priestess Institute (2009).
 She also received ordination as a Celebrant of Becoming, a spiritual community she co-led in Washington DC from 2002-2012.
+In addition, she holds a BFA from the University of Miami (1995).

 In 2016 Ketzirah created Devotaj Sacred Arts to be her studio for the sacred arts rooted in Jewish magickal, healing, and folk practices from across the world and across time.